mmacneil/AngularASPNETCoreOAuth/README.md

 5. Run the Angular CLI dev server to build and run the Angular app.
 <pre><code>Spa\oauth-client> ng serve</code></pre>
-    - **Important: This must be running on the default http://localhost:4200**
+    -**Important: This must be running on the default http://localhost:4200**

 6. Build/Run the `AuthServer.sln` solution using your preferred method: Visual Studio,  VSCode, dotnet CLI.
     - **Important: This must be running on http://localhost:5000**